bearstech/Search-Replace-DB/README.md

 	-u, --user

-		Required.
+		Optional.
 Database user.
 Tries to get user from ~/.my.cnf if not passed.

 	-p, --pass

-		Required.
+		Optional.
 Database user's password.
 Tries to get password from ~/.my.cnf if not passed.

+	-h, --host

+		Optional.
+The hostname of the database server.
+		The default is 127.0.0.1.

 	--port